violaaas/ynwa/RecordingPlan.md

 ## Download the Score and Click Track

 Parts are arranged by register where 1 is the highest and 6 is the lowest.
+Parts 1-4 are in treble clef and 5-6 are in bass clef.

 [Parts (PDF)](parts/)